Shubhanshuk/PortfolioDev/README.md

 # Portfolio Website - Django
-Portfolio webiste built using Django, HTML5, SQLite.
-Django is a web framework based on Pyhton and provide seamless libraries to create efficient websites
+Portfolio website built using Django, HTML5, SQLite.
+Django is a web framework based on Python and provide seamless libraries to create efficient websites

 On this site you find links to my Github Proejcts, LinkedIn and Resume.